-Man dies after being pinned to a wall by a semi-truck in Seattle’s Sodo neighborhood
+Man dies after being pinned to a wall by a semitruck in Seattle’s Sodo neighborhood

 The man was extricated and taken to Harborview Medical Center, according to a fire department spokesman.

 Police spokesman Mark Jamieson confirmed that the man has died.

-He said the department’s Traffic Collision Investigation squad has responded to the scene and is still gathering information.
+A delivery truck driver was reportedly backing a trailer into a loading dock when the driver struck the man, who was in the bushes next to the building, says an item posted on the police department’s online blotter.
+Employees called 911 when they realized someone was pinned against the building.

+The victim was not a store employee and it is unclear what he was doing next to the building’s loading docks, the post says.
+The driver was evaluated and exhibited no signs of intoxication or impairment; the truck is also being inspected for any mechanical issues, according to police.